18dubu/ChunhuaLab_2016BBW/README.md

 2) try to estimate the future drug performance
 3) generate the eligibility patients' profile and real-world patients' profile, find the gap between those two

+# Project structure

+##Note: This github reppository contains most code and some data used by this project.
+Limited by file size, some big datasets and algorithms/softwares (all open to public) are not uploaded.
+Detailed information will be provided upon request.

+*./data*
+contains some datasets used by this project
+*./script*
+all scripts (mainly python and R) used by this project *./result* some (middle) results

 Methods summary: # with existing MySQL database